CUSecLab/2023-CCS-SkillScanner/readme.md

 You need to download the CodeQL from [CodeQL](https://github.com/github/codeql-action/releases) to do the skill taint analysis.

 In our version, we used the CodeQL version v2.13.1.
-Our system version is Ubuntu 16.04 and the Python version is 3.6.
+We ran all our experiments on Ubuntu 16.04 with Python 3.6.
+The tool might work on similar versions but this was not tested

 After downloading and unzipping it, rename it as "codeql-home" and put it in the root path of this repo.